gallenc/solent2Public/workup/week5/README.md

 Initially this is using a simple dao but you change it by modifying ServiceObjectFactoryImpl.java to use the jaxb dao The Jaxb DAO dao uses a jaxb context to store data in a file.

+Can you modify the project to add an extra animal type?

 ## Exercise 2 ReST interface

+You will see on the index.xml page that there are extra links for ReST end points.

+Some of these links work and some dont.

+Look at the RestServiceImpl.java class and see if you can fix the missing GET methods.

+We will look more at this next week